Maurits van Hall: Business career

 He held several secondary positions, such as state commissioner of the Entrepotdok starting in 1884 and heemraad of Rijnenburger Grift around 1889.
 He joined the boards of directors of the Amsterdam Stock Exchange Association in 1876 and The Hague Tramway Company in 1887, each in its founding year.
-Van Hall was a member of the governing board of the Bischofsheim Association and of the boards of directors of The Hague Tramway Company, the Paleis voor Volksvlijt, the Society for the Public Benefit, and the Company for the Drainage and Exploitation of the Tienhoven and Maarsseveen Lakes.
+Van Hall was a member of the governing board of the Bischofsheim Association and of the boards of directors of the Paleis voor Volksvlijt, the Society for the Public Benefit, and the Company for the Drainage and Exploitation of the Tienhoven and Maarsseveen Lakes.
 He had been an investor in the latter company when it was established in 1870.
-He sat on the supervisory boards of the Zeeland Steamship Company, the Wester Suikerraffinaderij, the Netherlands Bell Telephone Company, and the Dutch Mutual Fire Guarantee Company, and he was among four investors in the Dutch Insurance Company against the Risk of Mutual Guarantee.
+He sat on the supervisory boards of the Zeeland Steamship Company, the Wester Suikerraffinaderij, the Netherlands Bell Telephone Company, and the Dutch Mutual Fire Guarantee Company, and he was among four investors in the Dutch Insurance Company Against the Risk of Mutual Guarantee.

 After the Amsterdam Stadsschouwburg burnt down in 1890, Van Hall was part of a group that offered to establish a company that would build a new city theatre.
 It would have a capital of and issue in bonds.

 Politics

 Van Hall was associated with liberalism, in contrast to his more moderate grandfather Maurits and uncle Floris.
-Nominated by the association Burgerplicht, he was a member of the Amsterdam chamber of commerce between 1883 and 1890, including as vice president from 1885 onward.
+Nominated by the association Burgerpligt, he was a member of the Amsterdam chamber of commerce between 1883 and 1890, including as vice president from 1885 onward.
 He was sworn into the Provincial Council of North Holland on 4 July 1883 following his election in the Amsterdam electoral district.
-Van Hall secured a second term in May 1889, and he served on the council until 12 April 1896.
+Van Hall secured another term in May 1889, and he served on the council until 12 April 1896.

-Maurits made several attempts to get into the Senate.
-In May 1894, such an attempt failed, even though he got quite close.
-Van Hall was elected to the Senate on behalf of North Holland in February 1896, and he took his seat on 13 April.
-In 1899, he was re-elected.
-He was chairperson of the petitions committee.
-While in the Senate, Van Hall had throat cancer, and he could only breathe through a silver tube in his trachea.
+Van Hall was a candidate to replace Menso Pijnappel in the Senate in May 1894, but he was defeated by Gijsbert van Tienhoven in a second round of voting.
+In February 1896, following the death of Jan Prins, he was elected to the Senate for North Holland, and he took his seat on 13 April.
+Van Hall was re-elected in July 1899, and he was chairperson of the petitions committee.
+While in the Senate, he had throat cancer, and he could only breathe through a silver tube in his trachea.
 He never spoke on the Senate floor, despite attending all debates.
-He died in office.
+Van Hall died in office.